uabcFinalProject/under-the-hood/README.md

 After you clone the repository...

-- From the top Level older, open a terminal window and run `npm run install`.
+- From the top Level folder, open a terminal window and run `npm run install`.
 This will install all dependencies for the top level, as well as the /client and /server.

 - From the same location, run `npm run develop` to start both client and server applications simultaneously in Development mode.

-npx create-react-app

 ## Usage